webark/ember-component-css/README.md

 ### With Preprocessors

-To use this addon with another preprocessor (such as Sass or Less), simply import `pod-styles` into your base app stylesheet.
+To use this addon with a CSS pre-processor, import `pod-styles` into your base stylesheet. (see your pre-processor docs)

-For example, if you're using Sass:

 ```scss
 // app/styles/app.scss